2of/ENCE360/README.md

-# ENCE360 Multipart HTTP 1.0 Downloader
+# ENCE360 2019 HTTP 1.0 Downloader

-This was for ENCE360 2019.
-Invoke with ./downloader url text file num threads directory
+For ENCE360 2019 at the University of Canterbury New Zealand.
+A simple multipart HTTP 1.0 Downloader; Performs HTTP get requests for snippets of each file specified in `text_file` and merges each into combined files at `directory` using a number of threads specified by `threads_num`

+***Usage:***

+`./downloader <text_file> <threads_num> <directory>`

-Final grade: A
+Final grade: **A: 87.5%**
-(87.5% UC grade)
-I'll add some feedback when it is available
+Feedback is not available on this assignment at the current time.

+***Notes About Submission***
 There is a slight bug with downloading from hqwalls.com.
 It is reproducable on some machines but not all, this contributes to the overall grade.

-Also there are some formatting issues and a little unused code that contributes to code
+Also there are some formatting issues and a little unused code that contributes to the grade

+***Side Note: ***
-The python script runtime_csv_gen.py is a really simple utility to write the time taken for each call to a specified CSV.
+The python script runtime_csv_gen.py is a simple extra utility to write the time taken for each call to a specified CSV.
 You must simply duplicate the body of the code for each trial and write into the fields for each trial.
 Trial num, threads, and files are all specifiable.
-It's very rudimentary, but it works!
+It is very rudimentary.